Inside Kolkata: The Scam Capital of The World

 Since May 9th, police have busted about five call centres in Kolkata and taken 53 scammers in custody.
 Cybercriminals from the region target over 60 million individuals worldwide and steal over $20 million from their victims.

-Despite being one of India’s cultural hubs and the third largest city, Kolkata residents don’t enjoy the best living conditions.
+Kolkata is one of Indiaโs cultural hubs and the third largest city.
+However, its residents do not have the best living conditions.
 Also, the city faces a house supply shortage.

 Sector V is arguably the city’s most popular business and retail area.
 However, its reputation as the scam capital of the world makes it unappealing for most people.